-(c) Faith-based activities. (l) Organiza-tions that are religious or faith-based are eligible, on the same basis as any other organization, to participate in the S+C program.
-Neither the Federal government nor a State or local gov-ernment receiving funds under S+C programs shall discriminate against an organization on the basis of the organization's religious character or affiliation.
+(c) Faith-based activities.
+(1) Organizations that are religious or faith-based are eligible, on the same basis as any other organization, to participate in the S+C program.
+Neither the Federal government nor a State or local government receiving funds under S+C programs shall discriminate against an organization on the basis of the organization's religious character or affiliation.

-(2) Organizations that are directly funded under the S+C program may not engage in inherently religious activi-ties, such as worship, religious instruction, or proselytization as part of the programs or services funded under this part.
+(2) Organizations that are directly funded under the S+C program may not engage in inherently religious activities, such as worship, religious instruction, or proselytization as part of the programs or services funded under this part.
 If an organization conducts such activities, the activities must be offered separately, in time or location, from the programs or services funded under this part, and participation must be voluntary for the beneficiaries of the HUD-funded programs or services.

-(3) A religious organization that par-ticipates in the S+C program will re-tain its independence from Federal, State, and local governments, and may continue to carry out its mission, in-cluding the definition, practice and exvided that it does not use direct S+C funds to support any inherently religious activities, such as worship, religious instruction, or proselytization.
-Among other things, faith-based organizations may use space in their facili-ties to provide S+C-funded services, without removing religious art, icons, scriptures, or other religious symbols.
-In addition, an S+C-funded religious organization retains its authority over its internal governance, and it may retain religious terms in its organiza-tion's name, select its board members on a religious basis, and include reli-gious references in its organization's mission statements and other gov mission statements and other gov-erning documents.
-(4) An organization that participates in the S+C program shall not, in pro-viding program assistance, discrimi-nate against a program beneficiary or prospective program beneficiary on the basis of religion or religious belief.
-(5) If a State or local government volance received under this part (or any State or local government funds used to supplement this assistance) may be used to replace funds provided under any State or local government assistance programs previously used, or designated for use, to assist persons with disabilities, homeless persons, or homeless persons with disabilities.
+(3) A religious organization that par-ticipates in the S+C program will re-tain its independence from Federal, State, and local governments, and may continue to cerry out its mission incontinue to carry out its mission, including the definition, practice and expression of its religious beliefs, pro-vided that it does not use direct S+C funds to support any inherently religious activities, such as worship, religious instruction, or proselytization.
+Among other things, faith-based orga-Among other things, lath-based orga-nizations may use space in their facili-ties to provide S+C-funded services, without removing religious art, icons, scriptures, or other religious symbols.
+In addition, an S+C-funded religious or-ganization retains its authority over its internal governance, and it may re-tain religious torma in its organizatain religious terms in its organiza-tion's name, select its board members on a religious basis, and include reli-gious references in its organization's mission statements and other governing documents.

-(5) If a State or local government vol-untarily contributes its own funds to supplement federally funded activities, the State or local government has the option to segregate the Federal funds or commingle them.
+(4) An organization that participates in the S+C program shall not, in pro-viding program assistance, discrimi-nate against a program beneficiary or prospective program beneficiary on the option to segregate the Federal funds or commingle them.
 However, if the funds are commingled, this section ap-plies to all of the commingled funds. (d) Maintenance of effort.
-No assist-
+No assist-ance received under this part (or any State or local government funds used to supplement this assistance) may be used to replace funds provided under any State or local government assistany State or local government assist-ance programs previously used, or des-ignated for use, to assist persons with disabilities, homeless persons, or homeless persons with disabilities.

+(5) If a State or local government vol-untarily contributes its own funds to supplement federally funded activities, the State or focal government has the option to segregate the Federal funds